 What if I Am Staying at a Disney World Resort AND Have an Annual Pass?

 That is perfectly ok.
 The important thing is that you have a valid theme park admission.
-If so, you will be given priority over an Annual Passholder who isn’t staying at a Disney World Resort.
+If so, you will be able to make a park reservation.

 The following Non-Disney hotels are participating in the Disney Park Pass system: